itsadhin/Monte_CarloSimulation/README.md

 This code considers a unit square and takes two random points on it then the calucaltes the distance between it for n steps and calculates the average for it.

+### pi.py

+This code was made from the concept introduced by Buffon and Laplace in which they said if we consider a square and circle inside it and randomly drop needles inside and if we consider the ratio of needle inside the circle to square of a unit circle we can find the value of $\pi$ by taking $\dfrac{r^2}{4r^2}$.
+So $\pi$ would be 4$\times \dfrac{Needles in circle}{Needles in square}$.
+More steps considered more accurate the value would be.